hlucey/third-party/faq.md

 {{site.data.keyword.Bluemix}} supports multiple models for aggregating offering usage.
 Offering providers measure various metrics on the provisioned instances and submit those measures to the metering service.
 The rating service aggregates the submitted usage into different buckets (instance, resource group, and account) based on the model that offering providers choose.
 The aggregation and rating models for all the metrics in a plan are contained in the metering and rating definition documents for the plan.

-**Note:** You're required to automate hourly usage submission by using the metering service API if you offer a metered plan.
+You're required to automate hourly usage submission by using the metering service API if you offer a metered plan.
+{: note}

 For more information on metering, see [Metering integration](/docs/third-party/metering.html#meteringintera).
 For more information about submitting metered usage, see [Submitting usage for metered plans](/docs/third-party/submitusage.html#submitusage).